 This year, the leaves are expected to change color around late September at Seoraksan Mountain and spread southwards across the central and southern parts of Korea.
 Fall foliage generally reaches its peak two weeks from the time the leaves begin to change, meaning this year’s peak foliage is expected to hit the central region around mid-October, and the southern region in late October.
 This is when you can hit the road to revel in the splendor of the changing of the seasons.

 When it comes to autumn destinations, the first mountain that comes to mind for most is Seoraksan Mountain.
 A feast for the eyes throughout the year, rich colors make Seoraksan a main attraction in autumn.
-There are plenty of hiking trails along the mountainside.
-When planning your hiking route, take into account that the best places to view leaves are Cheonbuldong Valley(천불동계곡), Osaek Mineral Spring(오색약수터), Osaek Jujeongol (주전골) and Baekdam Valley (백담계곡).
+There are plenty of hiking trails along the mountainside; when planning your hiking route, take into account that the best places to view leaves are Cheonbuldong Valley, Osaek Mineral Spring, Osaek Jujeongol and Baekdam Valley.

-* This column was last updated in July 2015, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in September 2017, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.